mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
--
+- Add an option to use a file viewer when failing to open a file.

 Improvements:
-- Copying to remote servers using SFTP is faster.
+- Copying to remote servers using SFTP is now faster.

 Localization:
--
+- Korean translation updated.

 Bug fixes:
 -